ian-whitestone/toronto-apartment-finder/README.md

 ### Kijiji
 Built a web scraper to pull relevant listings from Kijiji and post to a separate kijiji channel.

+### Craiglist
+Modified the craiglist package to scrape multiple pages (not just the first page).
+It also uses selenium + chromedriver to retrieve the image urls, since they are added using Javascript.

+### Formatted Slack Posts
+writeup to come

+### Additional Channels
+writeup to come

 ### Other Minor Changes
 * Only skip listings if they are missing *both* neighborhood & geotag information.
 The original repo dropped listings that were missing neighborhood information, which I felt was unnecessary due to the presence of the lat/lon coordinates in the geotag